juruch/Internship-Sherbrooke/ROC to PR Curves/PR.md

 ## [ CPUFloatType{} ]
 ```

-"The ROC AUC value is 0.5, indicating that `four_pred` is not a very
+> The ROC AUC value is 0.5, indicating that `four_pred` is not a very
-good vector of predictions with respect to `four_labels`."
+good vector of predictions with respect to `four_labels`.

-THhe PR AUC value is 0.08 wich is a lot worse than the ROC value.
+The PR AUC value is 0.08 wich is a lot worse than the ROC value.

 ---
 # AUM (Area Under the Minimum)